 1. pre-departure form

 To help us prepare for your arrival, please complete the Pre-Departure Information Request Form by clicking the button below.
-The form also includes important information and tips to help you prepare for your time in Argentina, so please read it carefully.

 2. TERMs of reference Commitment Form

 We will send to you by email a link to a Terms of Reference Commitment Form, which we ask you to complete together with your internship supervisor.
 The Commitment Form includes information on expected dates for the internship and anticipated project work and outcomes.
 We want to ensure that your work plan and internship expectations are clearly defined in advance of your arrival to Argentina so that you can hit the ground running when you land here and dive into your internship experience.

 3. Code of Conduct

 We believe that some simple rules and guidelines can go a long way to set a great tone for your Puentes experience.
 Please take a minute to review and agree to the Puentes Participant Code of Conduct.